 21. NZ is home to incredible wine

 New Zealand has some of the best wineries in the world, and that’s a fact!
 During your holiday to New Zealand, you should try and visit at least one wine region.
 Some noticeable ones are Waiheke Island, Hawkes Bay, Martinborough, Nelson and Marlborough.
-This is one of my favourite facts about New Zealand!
+As a proud Kiwi, this is one of my favourite facts about New Zealand!

-22. Yeah, nah, yea is an actual sentence
+22. Yeah, nah, yea is a common sentence in NZ

-A common phrase in New Zealand is yeah, nah, yeah.
+If you want to melt your friend’s minds, one of the weirdest New Zealand fun facts is that a ‘Yea, nah, yeah’ is an actual sentence!
 What does it mean?
 Well the combination yeah, nah usually means no. The combination yeah, nah, yeah usually means yes.

 23. A drinking holiday called Crate day

-NZ have an ‘official’ day where some of the country buy a crate of beer, grab some friends, have a BBQ and drink a whole crate of beer to themselves.
-This is one of the New Zealand many excuses Kiwis have for having a day of drinking!
+One of the silliest fun facts about New Zealand is that there is an ‘official’ day where some of the country buy a crate of beer, grab some friends, have a BBQ and drink a whole crate of beer to themselves.
+This is one of the many excuses Kiwis have for having a day of drinking!

 24. Auckland is not the capital